Insider Guide: How to Spend 3 Days in Miami

 Azucar

 Azucar, which means “sugar” in Spanish, is almost impossible to miss.
 It’s the only place in town where the storefront is a giant ice cream cone.
 This is your go-to spot if you want to snack on a sweet treat while strolling outside in the Florida sun.
 Here, you can find eclectic flavors like café con leche, sweet plantain, basil and lychee.
+The Nutella flavor is one of my favorites!

 Visit: Azucar